The aims of this leaflet

 This leaflet is designed to tell you more about pemphigoid gestationis.
 It tells you what the condition is, what causes it, what can be done about it and where to find out more about it.

 What is pemphigoid gestationis?

-Pemphigoid gestationis is a rare skin blistering disorder that occurs in women of childbearing age.
+Pemphigoid gestationis is a rare skin blistering disorder that occurs in women.
 It usually presents in mid to late pregnancy (13 to 40 weeks gestation, known as the second and third trimesters) with an itchy rash that develops into blisters.
 It may recur in subsequent pregnancies and occasionally recurs in women who go on to take oral contraceptive therapy or during menstruation when their periods restart after pregnancy.